Saudattt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 8 writes a script that sets the permission to the file 'hello'
+Task 9 writes a script that sets the mode of the file 'hello'